A BPHZ Theorem in Configuration Space: Statement of the result

-Here the setdifference $\lineco$ is meant to be computed with respect to the set of lines $E$.
-In the case of $\IP(\G)$, $\IP$ maps only to the vertex weights $\prod u[v]$. \end{defi} With this the configuration space formulation of Zimmermann's forest formula is as follows. \begin{defi} The $R$-operation on the graph weight is given by
+Here, the set difference $\lineco$ is meant to be computed with respect to the set of lines $E$, i.e. $\G\lineco\g$ is not a full vertex part and $V(\G\lineco\g)\cap V(\g) \neq \emptyset$. \end{definition} With this the configuration space formulation of the forest formula is as follows. \begin{definition} The $R$-operation on the graph weight $u[\G]$ is given by

-where $\SF$ is the set of all $\G$-forests and $d(\g) \bydef \lfloor \uvd(u[\g]) \rfloor$. \end{defi} Since the graph weights are singular on the graph diagonal, it can happen that the $R$-operation leads to singular configurations, i.e. configurations which are located on the large graph diagonals.
-In analogy to \cite{Lowenstein:1975ps} we refer to configurations in the complement of the large graph diagonal as non-exceptional configurations. \begin{thm} Let $u[\G]\in\ C^\infty(\IR^{d|V(\G)|}\setminus\oo)$ be the weight over a graph $\G$, which has positive scaling degree at the large graph diagonal.
+where $\SF$ is the set of all $\G$-forests and the Taylor operators are ordered in the sense that $t(\g)$ appears left of $t(\g')$ if $\g\supset \g'$ and no order is preferred if $V(\g) \cap V(\g') = \emptyset$. \end{definition} With all necessary notions at hand, we return to the problem of local integrability, which has a positive solution due to the forest formula. \begin{theorem} Let $u[\G]\in\ C^\infty(\IR^{d\lvert V(\G)\rvert}\setminus\oo)$ be the weight over a graph $\G$, which has positive scaling degree at the large graph diagonal.
 Then

-for non-exceptional configurations. \end{thm} In relation to the momentum space scheme, one may ask for global integrability with respect to internal vertices, i.e. vertices with more than one incident edge.
-This corresponds to the transition of coupling functions with compact support to coupling constants.
-We can think of these coupling functions to be factors in the vertex weights and can control the limit of constant coupling functions by examining the influence of the $R$-operation on the long range behavior of the edge weights. \begin{defi} Let $u\in C^\infty(\IR^n)$.
-Then the large argument scaling of $u$ is defined by
+\end{theorem} In relation to the momentum space scheme, one may additionally ask for global integrability with respect to internal vertices, i.e. vertices with more than one incident edge.
+This corresponds to the transition of coupling functions with compact support to coupling constants, which is indeed the setting of Zimmermann's result.
+We may be able to control such a limit of constant couplings by examining the influence of the $R$-operation on the long range behavior of the weights. \begin{definition} Let $u\in C^\infty(\IR^n)$.
+Then the IR-scaling degree of $u$ is defined by